reactjs/react-router-tutorial/lessons/10-clean-urls/README.md

 ## Configuring Your Server

-Your server needs to deliver your app no matter what url comes in, because your app, in the browser, is manipulating the url.
+Your server needs to deliver your app no matter what URL comes in, because your app, in the browser, is manipulating the URL.
 Our current server doesn't know how to handle the URL.

 The Webpack Dev Server has an option to enable this.
 Open up